 Under the proposed legislation a Supreme Court judge, the Chief Justice or court of appeals judge may not serve more than two consecutive terms, which would result in a complete turnover every twelve years.
 As a result, the cost to training the new judges will increase.
-The cost for holding new judge orientation class can be from 20 participants to 50 participants and cost \$29,168 to \$54,568.
+New judge orientation class can be from 20 participants to 50 participants and cost \$29,168 to \$54,568.
 There are 39 judicial positions in the state that this proposed legislation would affect so the cost of training is estimated to between \$29,168 and \$54,568 per year.